-When you want to play altered jazz guitar lines over a dominant 7th chord, there is an easy and efficient option which consists of playing a major triad starting on the #11 of the chord on which you want to improvise.
+When you want to play altered jazz guitar lines over a dominant 7th chord, there is an easy and efficient option that is to play a major triad starting on the #11 of the chord you want to improvise over.
 This way you highlight the b7, #11 and b9 and add tension to your playing.

 Let's take an example with a II-V-I sequence in the key of C major.
 The progression is Dm7 | G7alt | CMaj7.

-The first thing to know before starting exploring the twelve different scales shown in this lesson is how to build a basic dominant 7th chord and what its role is.
+The first thing to do before starting exploring the twelve different scales shown in this lesson is to understand how to build a basic dominant 7th chord and what its role is.

-Dominant 7th chords are made up of a root / tonic (1), a major third (3), a perfect fifth (5) and minor seventh (b7).
-It is the most versatile of any chord.
-It is considered as a major chord because of its major third (3), indeed the 3rd tell us if the chord is minor or major.
+Indeed, the 3rd tell us if the chord is minor or major.
 The minor seventh (b7) indicates whether the sound wants to move or not (resolve) to another chord.
-Usually dominant chords tend to resolve to a chord down a prefect fifth (or a chord up a perfect fourth).
+Usually dominant chords tend to resolve to a chord down a perfect fifth (or a chord up a perfect fourth).

-C dominant 7th chord C E G Bb Intervals 1 3 5 b7 Related Arpeggio 1 3 5 b7
+C Dominant 7th Chord C E G Bb Intervals 1 3 5 b7 Related Arpeggio 1 3 5 b7